How To Improve Your Food Photography Composition

 9. Negative Space

 See the images below.
-My client needed an overhead shot of the chili with plenty of space on the left side and bottom of the image to put the recipe.
+My client needed an overhead shot of the chili with more negative space on the left side and bottom of the image so they’d have space to put the recipe.

 composition and negative space example